POST-OPERATIVE CARE AFTER TOOTH EXTRACTION

 15. Avoid drinking alcohol or driving if taking prescription pain medication.

 16. The next day after extraction begin gentle rinsing with the prescription rinse, if given two times per day (after breakfast, and before bedtime) as directed on the bottle.
-You also should continue to rinse with warm salt water (1/2 tsp. salt to 8oz. glass of water) between the prescription rinses for the next two weeks.
+You also should ensure your new space is fully functional continue to rinse with warm salt water (1/2 tsp. salt to 8oz. glass of water) between the prescription rinses for the next two weeks.

 17.Avoid vigorous exercise and excessive talking for the next 3 days.